- Academics Menu

 The Program (HEGIS Code 5506)

-The Chemical Dependency Program is designed to give students the academic background and practical skills necessary to work effectively with individuals with Substance Abuse Disorders and also for CASAC (Credentialed Alcohol and Substance Abuse Certification).
-Graduates will be prepared to complete the written portion of the New York State Certification testing process and enter into the work force as a CASAC in training.
+The Chemical Dependency Program is designed to give students the academic background and practical skills necessary to work effectively with individuals with substance abuse disorders.

 - Build a psychological foundation for helping skills